yobsen/gilded_rose_ruby/readme.md

 * BackstagePasses
 * Regular
 * Sulfuras
+* Conjured

 Properties features:
 * The Quality is always positive and can't be more than 50 (Sulfuras Quality is always 80 and SellIn is endless)
 * The Quality decreases by 1 every day
-  * AgedBrie Quality increases the older it gets but still can't be more than 50
+  * AgedBrie Quality increases the older it gets but it still can't be more than 50
-  * BackstagePasses Quality grows by:
+  * BackstagePasses Quality:
-    * 2 when SellIn <= 10
+    * grows by 2 when SellIn <= 10
-    * 3 when SellIn <= 5
+    * grows by 3 when SellIn <= 5
     * Equals 0 when SellIn = 0
-* The SellIn decreases by 1 every day too
+* The SellIn decreases by 1 every day as well
 * When SellIn <= 0, the quality degrades by 2

 You should refactor the existing God method #update_quality and add logic for the Conjured Items.